 2. Empty the Old Fridge Contents

-Now it’s time to start slowing emptying your refrigerator and freezer.
+Now, it’s time to start emptying your refrigerator and freezer contents.
 Dispose of anything that you will not be eating before the move.
-If you have food that has not been consumed or opened, consider giving away whatever you won’t be able to eat.
+Consider giving away any food that has not been consumed or opened.
 You don’t want to waste food, but sometimes you can’t take it with you if you are making a long-distance move.
+If you are not moving your fridge far, you can store any leftover food in an ice cooler.
+Be sure to have enough ice to keep it at a safe cooling temperature to store food.

 3. Defrost Your Fridge 24 Hours Before

-After emptying your fridge, it’s time to defrost it!
+After emptying your fridge, it’s time to defrost it.
 Disconnect it and place towels on the floor to soak up any water that may drip from melting ice.
-Then, empty all contents and begin cleaning your fridge while waiting for the freezer to defrost.
+While waiting for the freezer to defrost, you can clean the interior of your fridge to prevent any bacteria from growing.
+A safe cleaning solution to use is a quart of hot water with two tablespoons of baking soda.

 4. Secure Your Refrigerator for Moving

 After you’ve wiped down any leftover water inside the fridge, remove any glass drawers or shelves as well as any loose parts.
 Clean, dry, wrap and pack them separately for moving.
 You don’t want anything to slide around inside the fridge during the move and break.
 Simply wrap them with blankets, towels, or bubble wrap.
-After that, close the door shut with a rope or a strap so it will not open once it’s on the dolly.
+After that, close the door shut with a rope or a moving strap, so it will not open once it’s on the dolly.
+Add an extra layer of protection by wrapping your fridge with a blanket or padded cover.

-When moving the fridge on the dolly out of the home, make sure that it sits in the upright position the entire time.
+Slowly maneuver through the doorways and down any steps if necessary.
+Most moving trucks are equipped with a ramp for you to push the dolly up on.
 After moving it in the truck, cover it with blankets to prevent any damage and place it in a space where it will not tip over.
 It might be a good idea to push other objects, boxes, or furniture up against it for extra support.

 Don’t Want to Go Through the Trouble of Moving Your Fridge?